EricBallestero/ericballestero.github.io/_teaching/ArchAcous2016.md

 location: "London, U.K."
 ---

-[From 01-03-2016] Lectures on acoustic computer modelling (CATT-Acoustics) along with measurements of a rehearsal space for symphonic orchestras.
+[From 01-03-2016] Lectures and computer workshop on acoustic computer modelling (CATT-Acoustics) along with measurements of a rehearsal space for symphonic orchestras.